fpischedda/francesco.pischedda.info/posts/cython-and-c-pointers.rst

 insight.

-I don't remember how I've spotted this problem but probably I should have tryed everything until somwthing pointed me to the right direction.
+I don't remember how I've spotted this problem but probably I should have tryed everything until something pointed me to the right direction.

 What seems to happen here is something like this: